 Perry Zizzi: We are the first major law firm to introduce mindfulness training, which helps employees focus more intently on the task at hand and thereby get assignments done more efficiently.
 During the COVID crisis, we also introduced online resources to connect our people and help them not to feel isolated or disconnected.

 6. How will this pandemic change employee engagement?
-What are some of the things your company has done over the last few months to keep their employees engaged?
+What are some of the things your company has done over the last few months to keep your employees engaged?